Crunch-io/apidocs-sphinx/source/feature-guide/feature-analyzing.rst

 analysis.

-We POST the above to datasets/{id}/comparisons/ and can obtain the overlay output at datasets/{id}/comparisons/{comparison\_id}/cube/.
-See the Endpoint Reference for details.
+We POST the above to datasets/{id}/comparisons/ and can obtain the overlay output at datasets/{id}/comparisons/{comparison_id}/cube/.
+See the :doc:`Comparisons endpoint reference </endpoint-reference/endpoint-comparison>` for details.

 Multitables
 ~~~~~~~~~~~